• Skip to primary navigation

 • Now add your shallots to the saute pan and cook for about 2 minutes stirring occasionally.

-• Next, add your turmeric, garlic and paprika to the shallots and cook for about 1 minute until the spices start to cook a bit.
+• Next, add your turmeric, garlic, all-spice and paprika to the shallots and cook for about 1 minute until the spices start to cook a bit.

 • Now add your 2 cups of chicken stock, lemon rind and mix well.